 Hamilton's legacy extends across the nation as eight of his former assistant coaches have moved on to become head coaches at the Division I level.
-Included on the list are Corey Williams (Stetson), Tim Carter (South Carolina State), Andy Enfield (Florida Gulf Coast), Tony Sheals (Palm Beach (Fla.)
-Community College), Dwight Freeman (Norfolk State), Randy Lee (Maine Machias), Dickey Nutt (Arkansas State), John Phillips (Tulsa) and Bill Self (Kansas).
+Included on the list are Corey Williams (Stetson), Tim Carter (South Carolina State), Andy Enfield (Southern California), Tony Sheals (Virginia Union), Dwight Freeman, Randy Lee, Dickey Nutt (Southeast Missouri), John Phillips and Bill Self (Kansas).

 He earned his bachelor's degree in physical education from Tennessee-Martin in 1971 and received a master's degree in physical and health education from Austin Peay State in 1973.